abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

  ```
  ### Cell Design and Characterization Flow

-Library is a file where all the information of a different cells.
+A library is a file where all the information of a different cells.

 Cell Design Flow Key Concepts for EDA tools: